Our next CalNat course will take place January 29 - February 5, 2018. Scroll down for more information and to register!

 Dr. Dicus, our resident fire guru, comes to Cal Poly from down on the bayou in Baton Rouge, Louisiana.
 There, he was a Gilbert Research Fellow and received a Ph.D. in Forestry at Louisiana State University.
 He received an M.S. in Forest Resources from Utah State University and a B.S. in Forestry and Wildlife from Louisiana Tech University.
 Dr. Dicus sits on the Board of Directors of The Association for Fire Ecology and also the San Luis Obispo County FireSafe Council.
 He is also is active in the Society of American Foresters and the International Association of Wildland Fire.
 He enjoys spending time with his family and church activities, surfing, backpacking, and writing music.

-Carolyn Skinder - Education and Outreach Specialist for Monterey Bay Marine Sanctuary
+Carolyn Skinder - Southern Region Program Coordinator for NOAA's Monterey Bay National Marine Sanctuary

 Dr. David Chipping - Professor at Cal Poly San Luis Obispo